-One of the first personal finance books I have ever read is "The Millionaire Next Door."
+One of the first personal finance books many people read is "The Millionaire Next Door."
 If you're looking for one of the best millionaire books around, this is it.

-The authors, Thomas Stanley and Wiliam Danko, are professors who devoted their careers to studying the habits of self-made millionaires.
-These are people who became millionaires without the help of an inheritance.
+The authors, Thomas Stanley and William Danko, are professors who devoted their careers to studying the habits of self-made millionaires—people who have become millionaires without the help of an inheritance.

 Common Characteristics of Millionaires

-Stanley and Danko found several common threads that millionaires share, including:
+Stanley and Danko found several common habits that millionaires share, including:

 - Millionaires live frugally.